-Tasks might involve copying data from a CRM or finance system, moving between multiple systems to identify data or analyzing incoming information using toolsets.
-Blue Prism Process Intelligence Powered by ABBYY Timeline enables organizations to undertake four key steps:
+Tasks might involve copying data from a CRM or finance system, moving between multiple systems to identify data or analyzing incoming information with toolsets.

 Task Mining Versus Process Mining

-- Creates a complete history of every process iteration from beginning to end, even when some steps are performed using multiple systems.
-Recorded as timelines, processes and tasks can be compared, filtered, searched and aggregated to identify inefficiencies and potential for improvement.
+- It creates a complete history of every process iteration from beginning to end, even when some steps are performed using multiple systems.
+Processes and tasks are recorded as timelines so they can be compared, filtered, searched and aggregated to identify inefficiencies and opportunities.

-- Monitors every iteration and alerts process owners about any deviation that could cause delays.
-It enables continuous improvement and continues to deliver return on investment (ROI) as businesses operate, not just at the initial stages.
+- It alerts process owners about any deviation that could cause delays.
+It enables continuous process improvement.

-- Allows organizations to define process rules, then trains the system to identify problems and alert the business.
-This approach can extend to alerting a human to step in and fix the issue quickly and efficiently.
+- It allows organizations to define process rules and then trains the system to identify problems and alert the business.
+This approach can extend to alerting a human to step in and fix the issue.

-Organizations that use only process automation or task automation tools are missing an opportunity to automate and digitize at the same time.
-To succeed with digital transformation, organizations need visibility into how people, processes and tasks are operating within their businesses, where the bottlenecks are and how well automated processes are performing in practice.
+Organizations that use only process automation or task automation tools are missing an automation opportunity.
+To succeed with digital transformation, organizations need visibility into how people, processes and tasks operate within their businesses, where the bottlenecks are and how well their automated processes perform in practice.

-Achieving results quickly using traditional methods, such as interviewing process owners and those who undertake tasks, is impossible.
-Not only is it a time-consuming approach, but it can introduce bias.
-With Process Intelligence, organizations can rely on data-driven, real-time insights that take them through to the next level of intelligent automation.
+With Process Intelligence, organizations can rely on data-driven, real-time insights that elevate to the next level of intelligent automation.